How to Win at Roulette

 • Bet $4 on red.
 If it's a win, you earn a $1 profit on the sequence ($4 - $2 loss from the last round - $1 loss from the first round = $1).
 If you lose, continue to the next step, and so on.

 If there were no betting limits and you had an infinite bankroll, the Martingale betting strategy would be unstoppable.
-It's a popular betting system due to it's high win rate, but one long losing streak that pushes your next bet past the table betting limit or your current bankroll can be disastrous.
+It's a popular betting system due to its high win rate, but one long losing streak that pushes your next bet past the table betting limit or your current bankroll can be disastrous.
 The best place to try out this strategy would definitely be a high roller casino, so that you can avoid hitting that betting limit too soon.

 Reverse Martingale Roulette Strategy (or Anti-Martingale System)